| |

 Association.

-Witzel followed up both culinary titles with The
+Witzel followed up both roadfood titles with his critically-acclaimed The

-American Motel (1999), a nostalgic time-trip recalling the
+American Motel (1999), a nostalgic time-trip documenting the

-of Coca-Cola: An Entertaining History Including Collectibles, Coke
+Sparkling Story of Coca-Cola: An Entertaining History Including Collectibles,

 Lore, and Calendar Girls (1999).